AkshayLaddha943/YOLO-ObjectDetection/README.md

 • Improved non-maximum suppression: YOLO v3 uses a more sophisticated non-maximum suppression algorithm, which helps to eliminate duplicate detections

-• Improved training: YOLO v3 uses a technique called label smoothing to improve the generalization of the network and reduce overfitting.
+• Improved training: YOLO v3 uses a technique called label smoothing to improve the generalization of the network and reduce overfitting

+## YOLOv3 output